Menstrual Hygiene in Sierra Leone: A Silent Struggle

 Provide a year’s supply of sanitary pads for one girl

 Why Sierra Leone?
+Why I keep going back?

 Why Sierra Leone?
+Why I keep going back?

 Jane with an ebola orphaned baby

 This lack of system brings many of them to disenchanted, destroyed and hopeless lives.
 While we know that people like that are everywhere, in Sierra Leone it is an even stronger challenge because you realise this lack of a system is the reason many children are abused, maltreated and quite often neglected.”
+Roberto’s research shows that many of these children live with a distorted emotional lens.
+Their ability to connect, to trust, and to reflect is impaired by early adversity.
+It’s heartbreaking, but it’s not hopeless.
+And that’s why I keep going back.

 References: